Freeway (band): History

 During their early years the band played abroad, typically for the British Forces in Germany.
 They played many English songs, like the Rolling Stones, the Beatles and Them.

 Over the years, many changes in the band's lineup has occurred, but Legierse and Van Hamersveld have been at the core of the band.

-At the celebration party of George becoming 50 years old Hans had arranged a drummer, which George didn't recognise until he spoke some words.
-As a surprise it was actually the first drummer Dick Visser himself!
+At George's 50th birthday, Hans had arranged a drummer, which George didn't recognise until he had begun to speak.
+The drummer was revealed to be Dick Visser.

 In 2006 Susan Langeveld joined the band for a short time.
 That was a chance to add some different style music.
 Jimi Hendrix, Joe Walsh and Susan Tedeschi songs were added.

 The band collapsed in September 2006, which caused George to be left alone as only member of this band.
 In September 2007 George did gather the two guitarists from the band SHOCKPROOF (coverband), together with Ronnie Defilé (played about 15 years ago in Freeway).
 His father, Joop Defilé, once replaced Hans van Hamersveld, when he broke his hip.
 Theo, who had also left for almost a year, returned again and after five rehearsals the band had the courage to do a tryout on November 17.
 This was also the celebration of the 40 years that the band exists.
 More than 30 people visited this reunion, among them some former musicians of the band.
 Paaik, one of the three brothers of George, was invited to join on stage to sing some lyrics.

 During this celebration the momentarely musicians where: